Recursive Prime Factorizations: Dyck Words as Numbers: The Standard Minimal RPF Superrational Interpretation

 Observe that the above expression bears a striking resemblance to the exponential form of prime factorization.
 Indeed, just as with prime factorization, the expression is unique up to the order of its factors, since $5.6$ can be uniquely expressed as the reduced fraction $\frac{28}{5}$, the numerator and denominator each corresponding to unique prime factorizations:

-If we are willing to include -1 as a factor, we may represent negative rationals as well.
-Hence we may generalize prime factorization to nonzero rational numbers. \begin{definition} Let $q$ be a nonzero rational number, and let $(b_{1}, \ldots, b_{k})$ be the integer sequence of shortest length such that ${\mid}q{\mid}$ is equal to $p_{a_{1}}^{b_{1}} \cdots p_{a_{k}}^{b_{k}}$, where $(p_{a_{i}})_{i=1}^{k}$ is a subsequence of the sequence $\mathbf{P}$ of prime numbers.
-Then the \emph{rational prime factorization} of $q$ is $p_{a_{1}}^{b_{1}} \cdots p_{a_{k}}^{b_{k}}$ if $q > 0$; otherwise, the rational prime factorization of $q$ is $-1 \cdot p_{a_{1}}^{b_{1}} \cdots p_{a_{k}}^{b_{k}}$. \end{definition} \begin{remark} I used the name ``\emph{rational} prime factorization'' rather simply ``prime factorization'' in order to avoid controversy.
-For one thing, the fundamental theorem of arithmetic only addresses integers, specifically integers greater than 1.
+If we are willing to include -1 as a factor (though freely admitting that -1 is not prime), we may represent negative rationals as well.
+Hence we may extend prime factorization to rational numbers other than -1, 0, and 1. \begin{definition} Let $q$ be a rational number other than -1, 0 or 1, and let $(b_{1}, \ldots, b_{k})$ be the integer sequence of shortest length such that ${\mid}q{\mid}$ is equal to $p_{a_{1}}^{b_{1}} \cdots p_{a_{k}}^{b_{k}}$, where $(p_{a_{i}})_{i=1}^{k}$ is a subsequence of the sequence $\mathbf{P}$ of prime numbers.
+Then the \emph{rational prime factorization} of $q$ is $p_{a_{1}}^{b_{1}} \cdots p_{a_{k}}^{b_{k}}$ if $q > 0$; otherwise, the rational prime factorization of $q$ is $-1 \cdot p_{a_{1}}^{b_{1}} \cdots p_{a_{k}}^{b_{k}}$. \end{definition} \begin{remark} I used the name ``\emph{rational} prime factorization'' rather simply ``prime factorization'' in order to emphasize that the extension is just that, an extension.
+The concept of prime factorization is indeed distinct from that of \emph{rational} prime factorization, as the fundamental theorem of arithmetic only concerns integers, specifically those greater than 1.
 Also, note that while I was able to write the prime factorization of decimal 40 without using exponentiation, there is no integer $k$ satisfying

 \end{remark}